sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-lock-and-unlock-user-in-linux.md

 ---
-title: "How to Lock and Unlock User in Linux"
+title: How to Lock and Unlock User in Linux
 date: 2019-11-10T12:54:09+00:00
-description: "How to Lock and Unlock User in Linux"
+description: How to Lock and Unlock User in Linux
 draft: false
 hideToc: false
 enableToc: true